9 Uses For Old Garden Hoses

 Landscaping Tool

 Old garden hoses are great for helping create a visual layout for borders and garden beds.
-They can easily be moved and curved before starting to dig and plant a bed or build a berm.
+They can easily be moved and curved before digging and planting a bed or building a berm.

 Drip Hose To Water Flower Beds

-After you’ve laid out the bed… if the hose leaks, make yourself a drip hose.
+After you’ve laid out the bed, make yourself a drip hose if the hose leaks.
 Crimp one end.
 Lay it in the flower garden or bed and mark the places where the flower stems are.
-Make holes on the marks for water to escape.
+Make holes in the marks for water to escape.

 It works best where there is a row of bushes.
-You can use it all the yearlong.
-Drain it during the winter as the flowers don’t need to be watered during that time.
+You can use it all year long.
+Drain it during the winter, as the flowers don’t need to be watered during that time.

 Protect Electrical Cords Outside